 An MLD can also support multiple MAC sublayers; in this case, it is coordinated by an SME.

-The SME of the AP MLD has access to the common state information that includes block ack agreements, TSs, RSNA, security keys, sequence counter, and PN counter.
+The SME of the MLD has access to the state information that is common for all links that includes block ack agreements, TSs, RSNA, security keys, sequence counter, and PN counter.
 In addition, the SME keeps the authentication and association states.
-The SME is identified by an MLD MAC address.
+The Authenticator and MAC-SAP are identified by an MLD MAC address.

 The MLO procedures (see 35.3 (Multi-link operation)) allow a pair of MLDs to discover, synchronize, (de)authenticate, (re)associate, disassociate, and manage resources with each other on any common band/channel that is supported by both MLDs.

 As described in 35.3.1 (General), each AP MLD has a single MAC-SAP and each non-AP MLD has a single MAC-SAP.
-Each AP affiliated with an AP MLD uses a different MAC address within the MLD and each STA affiliated with a non-AP MLD uses a different MAC address within the MLD.
+Each AP affiliated with an AP MLD has a different MAC address within the MLD and each STA affiliated with a non-AP MLD has a different MAC address within the MLD.

-The SME is responsible for coordinating each of the affiliated STA SMEs to ensure that a single RSNA key management entity and IEEE 802.1X Authenticator or Supplicant are maintained for MLO.
+The SME is responsible for coordinating each of the affiliated STA to ensure that a single RSNA key management entity and IEEE 802.1X Authenticator or Supplicant are maintained for MLO.

-An AP MLD can support two or more links.
 An example of an AP MLD with two links (Link 1 and Link 2) is shown in Figure 04-xxx (Example MLD and the affiliated STA communication system).
 An AP MLD with MLD MAC address M and two affiliated APs (AP1 with MAC address w and AP2 with MAC address x) associated with a non-AP MLD with MLD MAC address P and two affiliated STAs (STA1 with MAC address y and STA2 with MAC address z).
 Link 1 is established between AP1 and STA1 and link 2 is established between AP2 and STA2.
 In general, the MAC address of an MLD and the MAC addresses of the STAs affiliated with the MLD are all different (e.g., M, P, w, x, y, and z have different values).
-However, implementation can choose to set the MLD MAC address to the MAC address of one of the STAs affiliated with the MLD (e.g., M might be set to w or x and P might be set to y or z).
-The arrows in the diagram show DL data flow.

 Figure 04-xxx – Example MLD and the affiliated STA communication system

-The MAC Sublayer can be divided into Upper MAC Sublayer and Lower MAC Sublayer.
-The Upper MAC Sublayer (MLD) performs the common functionalities across all the links and the Lower MAC Sublayer (AP or STA affiliated with the MLD) performs the per-link functionalities that are local to the link.
+The MAC Sublayer is divided into Upper MAC Sublayer and Lower MAC Sublayer.
+The Upper MAC Sublayer (MLD) performs common functionalities across all the links and the Lower MAC Sublayer (AP or STA affiliated with the MLD) performs the per-link functionalities that are local to the link.
 Some of the functionalities require joint processing of both the Upper and Lower MAC Sublayers.

-The functionalities of the Upper MAC Sublayer comprise of the following:
+The functionalities of the Upper MAC Sublayer includes:

 Authentication and (Re)Association (between an AP MLD and a non-AP MLD)

-Security Association (PMKSA, PTKSA.
-MLD MAC addresses are used, between an AP MLD and a non-AP MLD)
+Security Association (e.g., PMKSA, PTKSA) and distribution of GTK/IGTK/BIGTK

 SN/PN assignment for frames to be encrypted by PTK for unicast frames